brittnidev/Cyber_Portfolio/Project#1-analyzing-dns-log-using splunk-siem.md

 # Analyzing DNS Log Files Using Splunk SIEM

 ## Introduction
-DNS (Domain Name System) logs are crucial for understanding network activity and identifying potential security threats.
-Splunk SIEM (Security Information and Event Management) provides powerful capabilities for analyzing DNS logs and detecting anomalies or malicious activities.
+Analyzing DNS (Domain Name System) logs to increase understanding of network activity and identifying any potential security threats.
+Utilizing my Splunk SIEM tool I analyzed DNS logs and searched to identify any anomalies or malicious activities.

-## Prerequisites
+## Installing and Configuring SPLUNK
 Before analyzing DNS logs in Splunk, ensure the following:
 - Splunk instance is installed and configured.
 - DNS log data sources are configured to forward logs to Splunk.

-## Steps to Upload Sample DNS Log Files to Splunk SIEM
+## Steps taken to Upload and analyze DNS Log Files in Splunk SIEM

 ### 1. Prepare Sample DNS Log Files
-- Obtain sample [DNS log file](https://www.secrepo.com/maccdc2012/dns.log.gz) in a suitable format (e.g., text files).
+- Obtained sample [DNS log file](https://www.secrepo.com/maccdc2012/dns.log.gz) in a suitable format (e.g., text files).
-- Ensure the log files contain relevant DNS events, including source IP, destination IP, domain name, query type, response code, etc.
+- Ensured the log files contain relevant DNS events, including source IP, destination IP, domain name, query type, response code, etc.
-- Save the sample log files in a directory accessible by the Splunk instance.
+- Saved the sample log files in a directory accessible by the Splunk instance.

 ### 2. Upload Log Files to Splunk
-- Log in to the Splunk web interface.
+- Logged in to the Splunk web interface.
-- Navigate to **Settings** > **Add Data**.
+- Navigated to **Settings** > **Add Data**.
 - Select **Upload** as the data input method.

 ### 3. Choose File
-- Click on **Select File** and choose the sample DNS log file you prepared earlier.
+- Click on **Select File** and upload the sample file for analysis.

 ### 4. Set Source Type
-- In the **Set Source Type** section, specify the source type for the uploaded log file.
+- Under **Set Source Type** section, specified the source type for the uploaded DNS log file.
-- Choose the appropriate source type for DNS logs (e.g., `dns` or a custom source type if applicable).
+- Set source type to DNS log

 ### 5. Review Settings
-- Review other settings such as index, host, and sourcetype.
+- Reviewed other settings such as index, host, and sourcetype.
 - Ensure the settings are configured correctly to match the sample DNS log file.

 ### 6. Click Upload
-- Once all settings are configured, click on the **Review** button.
-- Review the settings one final time to ensure accuracy.
+- Reviewed the settings one final time to ensure accuracy.
-- Click **Submit** to upload the sample DNS log file to Splunk.
+- **Submit** to upload the sample DNS log file to Splunk.

-### 7. Verify Upload
+### 7. Verified Upload
 - After uploading, navigate to the search bar in the Splunk interface.
-- Run a search query to verify that the uploaded DNS events are visible.
+- Ran a search query to verify that the uploaded DNS events are visible.
+- *For security I have hidden my host information

   ```spl
   index=<your_dns_index> sourcetype=<your_dns_sourcetype>